ishaanmht/PANet/PA-EAN/README.md

 <code>python PA_net_test.py -ct 200 </code>

-The output will be displayed as a plot and the values of objective functions will be saved in .csv fileTo train your own network run:
+The output will be displayed as a plot and the values of objective functions.

+To train your own network run:

 <code> python PA_net_train.py </code>